Installation Guidelines for Telecommunications Cable

-At vertical to horizontal transitions, cable bundles shall have a uniform loop containing one to three feet of recoverable slack.
+At vertical to horizontal transitions, cable bundles shall have a uniform loop containing three feet of recoverable slack.
 Additional hooks may be required to support this slack.

 Long open vertical runs shall require intermediate support.
 These shall support the weight of the cable between horizontal transitions.
 One foot of slack shall be left at each strain relief hook so as to insure proper loading of the hooks.
 Vertically mounted cable tray is preferred for long vertical runs.